-The sub-fund will invest a minimum 2% of its net assets in sustainable investments.
-The sub-fund will include the identification and analysis of companies' environmental and social factors, including corporate governance practices within the investment process.
-The Investment Adviser will consider the ESG scores given to the companies in which the sub-fund invests.
+- The Investment Adviser will consider the carbon intensity of companies in which the sub-fund invests. - The sub-fund will include the identification and analysis of companies' environmental and social factors, including corporate governance practices within the investment process.
+The Investment Adviser will consider the ESG scores given to the companies in which the sub-fund invests. - The sub-fund will invest a minimum 10% of its net assets in sustainable investments. - The sub-fund commits to have a minimum of 70% of investments that are aligned with the E/S characteristics promoted by the sub-fund.